Lebanese Elections May Put Hezbollah In Charge

 AMOS: This kind of outreach to voters is a tradition in Lebanese politics says Paul Salem, the director of the Carnegie Middle East Center.
 They've come to expect political parties to pay for airline tickets, pave the street, fix up a local school, even pay for gas on voting day.

-Mr. PAUL SALEM (Director, Carnegie Middle East Center): Even in districts where the result is more or less decided still a lot money is spent.
+PAUL SALEM: Even in districts where the result is more or less decided still a lot money is spent.

 AMOS: But in the Lebanese system, says Salem, money doesn't necessarily change any votes.
 In the country's sectarian-based politics seats in parliament are equally split between Christians and Muslims.
 There are further subdivisions for each sect.
 The outcome in most voting districts is fairly predictable, but the money that floats on Lebanese politicians to voters during election campaign serves another purpose, says Salem.